 In the first half of 2017, the price of Brent crude oil fell below \$50 per barrel.
 However, affected by the fact that the Organization of the Petroleum Exporting Countries (OPEC) extended their agreement of oil production cuts until the end of 2018 and deepening political instability in some member economies, oil prices rebounded from the second half of 2017 onwards.
 In the meantime, the international prices of cereals, vegetable oil, and dairy oscillated within a narrow range, while metal prices increased.
 With fluctuating food prices, as well as elevated commodity and oil prices, global inflation rose moderately and lifted the CPI inflation rate to 2.7% in 2017.
-Among them, the headline inflation.
-On the other hand, the headline inflation rate in emerging economies fell to 3.7% as a result of a more moderate inflation rate in Brazil (Chart 2.2).14
+Among them, the headline inflation rate in advanced economies picked up to 1.7%, reflecting the upward trend of US inflation.
+On the other hand, the headline inflation rate in emerging economies fell to 3.7% as a result of a more moderate inflation rate in Brazil (Chart 2.2).